photoprism/photoprism-docs/docs/user-guide/organize/video.md

 ## Transcoding ##

 Videos in formats other than AVC are transcoded on demand.
 This can cause unacceptable delays when large video files are played for the first time.

-In this case, we recommend running this command in a terminal to pre-transcode videos:
+In this case, you may [run this command in a terminal](../../getting-started/docker-compose.md#command-line-interface) to pre-transcode all videos in other formats:

 ```
 docker-compose exec photoprism photoprism convert
 ```

 !!! note ""
-    Make sure you have enough disk space before you start transcoding all your video files.
+    Make sure that there is enough disk space available on your server before transcoding all video files, as this may require a significant amount of extra storage.

 !!! tldr ""
-    Note that HEVC video files can have a `.mp4` file extension too, which is typically associated with AVC.
+    HEVC video files can have a `.mp4` file extension too, which is typically associated with AVC.
 This is because MP4 is a *container* format or wrapper - the content could be compressed with H.264, H.265, or something else.
     The file extension doesn't really tell you anything other than that it's probably a video file.